Partition function of the Levin-Wen model

 which must be singular at the transition temperature, if any.
 Using the partition function given in Eq.~(\ref{eq:Z}) and taking the thermodynamical limit ($N_{\rm p} \rightarrow \infty$), one finds:

-As one could expect, $c$ is not sensitive to the topology of the system, i.e., it is independent of $\chi$.
+As could be expected, $c$ is not sensitive to the topology of the system, i.e., it is independent of $\chi$.
 More interestingly, we find that $c$ only depends on the total quantum dimension $D$.
 Hence, two completely different theories [such as, e.g., Ising (non-Abelian and self-dual) and $\mathbb{Z}_4$ (Abelian and non-self-dual) for which $D=2$], may have the same $c$.
 But, the most important result is that, for any $D$, $c$ is a smooth function of $\beta$ indicating the absence of thermal phase transitions in the Levin-Wen model. \\

-\emph{Outlook} --- Using solely fusion algebra ($S-$matrix), we determined the spectrum degeneracy of the Levin-Wen model for any orientable compact surface and for any input anyon theory.
+\emph{Outlook} --- Using solely fusion algebra ($S$matrix), we determined the spectrum degeneracy of the Levin-Wen model for any orientable compact surface and for any input anyon theory.
 This allowed us to compute the partition function for any finite-size system at any finite temperature and to prove that there are no thermal phase transition in this model.

 A natural extension of this work would consist in analyzing non-modular theories for which $\det S=0$.
 In this case, the Wilson-line picture used here fails and one must rather use the formalism developed in the context of quantum double models \cite{Kitaev03}.
+We conjecture that Eq.~(\ref{eq:deg_g}) is still valid provided (i) one replaces the noninvertible $S$ matrix by the unitary matrix $\widetilde{S}$ that simultaneously diagonalizes all fusion matrices and (ii) one sets the proper value of $\mathcal{D}_0$ which is not given by Eq.~(\ref{eq:gse_deg}) anymore.
+Another perspective is to extend this calculation to theories with multiplicities.
+Finally, we emphasize that the knowledge of the partition function should deepen our understanding of topologically ordered systems at finite temperatures as recently discussed in Ref.~\cite{Weinstein19}.

 \acknowledgments I am very grateful to S. Dusuel for many valuable insights and discussions at the early stages of this work.